Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 For more information and samples see [here][manage_models].

 ### Manage Models Synchronously
 Manage the models stored in your account with a synchronous API.
-Note that we are still making an asynchronous call to `WaitForCompletionAsync` when building a model, since this method does not have a synchronous counterpart.
-For more information on long-running operations, see [Long-Running Operations](#long-running-operations).

 ```C# Snippet:FormRecognizerSampleManageModels
 var client = new DocumentModelAdministrationClient(new Uri(endpoint), new AzureKeyCredential(apiKey));